Rendering with volshow

 |---|---|

-volshowcreates a 3D viewer with a blue background and a black gradient.
+By default, volshow creates a 3D viewer with a blue background and a black gradient.
+Also notice that medicalVolumes are transformed into Anatomical Space (Left-Posterior-Superior).

 You can right-click on the volshow window to bring up a contextual menu with additional options, such as displaying a scale bar or voxel info.